Quantitative Automata under Probabilistic Semantics: Extensions of weighted automata

-\begin{example}(Translation of nested weighted automata of bounded width to automata with monitor counters) Consider an $(f;\fsum)$-automaton $\nestedA$ of width bounded by $k$.
-The automaton $\nestedA$ can be simulated by an automaton with monitor counters which simulates the master automaton and up to $k$ slave automata running in parallel.
+\begin{exa}[Translation of nested weighted automata of bounded width to automata with monitor counters] Consider an $(f;\fsum)$-automaton $\nestedA$ of width bounded by $k$.
+We construct an automaton with monitor counters $\aut_{\nestedA}$, which simulates the master automaton and up to $k$ slave automata running in parallel.
 To simulate values of slave automata it uses monitor counters, each counter separately for each slave automaton.

 Figure~\ref{fig:NWAtoAMC} shows the result of translation of the automaton $\nestedA$ from Example~\ref{ex:NWA} to the automaton with monitor counters $\aut_{\nestedA}$.
-The set of states of $\aut_{\nestedA}$ there is ${q_0, \ldots, q_k} \times (\{q_0^2, \bot\})^k$, i.e., the states of the master automaton and all non-accepting states of slave automata (in deterministic NWA accepting states are sink states, hence storing them is redundant).
+The set of states of $\aut_{\nestedA}$ there is $\{q_0, \ldots, q_k\} \times {(\{q_0^2, \bot\})}^k$, i.e., the states of the master automaton and all non-accepting states of slave automata (in deterministic NWA accepting states are sink states, hence storing them is redundant).
 Now, observe that only reachable states of $\aut_{\nestedA}$ are $(q_0, \bot, \ldots, \bot), (q_1, q_0^2, \bot, \ldots, \bot), \ldots, (q_k, q_0^2, \ldots, q_0^2)$, i.e., the reachable part of $\aut_{\nestedA}$ is isomorphic (in the sense of graphs) to the master automaton of $\nestedA$.